Free AP review sessions Apr 12 to 23. Show up, save 20%. Register free.

 “A recent survey found that students who scored a 2 on the AP Psychology exam earned significantly higher grades when taking the course in college than non-AP students with the same high school GPA!”

-AP Psych Score Distribution
+AP Psychology Pass Rate and Score Distribution

 AP Psychology has consistently been among the most popular AP exams students take each year.
-In 2025 alone, 334,038 students took the exam, with over 70% earning a score of 3 or higher.
+In 2025 alone, 334,960 students took the exam, with over 70% earning a score of 3 or higher.
 AP Psychology’s popularity stems from the fact that it counts toward many different disciplines and majors.
 Since psychology is widely used in the sciences, humanities, and finance, its broad application can open up many career options for you, even if you are unsure about your future career goals.
 There are numerous other benefits to taking the AP Psych exam listed in our AP Psychology Exam Guide.
 Feel free to check it out!

 AP Psychology can be rewarding if you maintain a dedicated study schedule and do your homework regularly.
-In the last four years, 62.53% students scored 3 or above on the AP Psychology exam.
+Over the past 3 years, the AP psychology pass rate has ranged from 59.6% to 70.5%, with an average of approximately 64% of students earning a score of 3 or higher.
 Now, let's crunch some numbers below to get an idea about the AP Psych score distributions:

 AP Score 2025 2024 2023